yzhangec/yzhangec.github.io/_pages/cv.md

 ======
 * Ph.D in Electronic and Computer Engineering
   * The Hong Kong University of Science and Technology, 2024 (expected)
-* B.Eng. in Computer Engineering, Minor in Robotics, First Class Honors,
+* B.Eng. in Computer Engineering, Minor in Robotics, First Class Honors
   * The Hong Kong University of Science and Technology, 2020
-* B.BA. in General Business Management, First Class Honors,
+* B.BA. in General Business Management, First Class Honors
   * The Hong Kong University of Science and Technology, 2020
-* Global Exchange Program in Computer Science Section,
+* Global Exchange Program in Computer Science Section
   * École polytechnique fédérale de Lausanne, Spring 2018

 Work & Research Experience